 Pick up from and drop off service at the hotel and the airport on a private vehicle.

-Twin sharing accommodation in a three star hotel in Kathmandu and Pokhara; Breakfast included.
+Twin sharing accommodation in a three star hotel in Kathmandu (2 Nights only) and Pokhara (2 Nights only); Breakfast included.

 All Ground Transportation by Private Tourist Vehicle.

 Guided city tour in Kathmandu and Pokhara on a private vehicle.